natthasath/docker-opengist/README.md

-# 🎉 Docker Gitea
+# 🎉 Docker Opengist

-Gitea is a lightweight, self-hosted Git service offering repository hosting, issue tracking, pull requests, and wiki support.
-Designed for simplicity and performance, it is easy to install and configure, making it ideal for teams of all sizes looking to manage their projects efficiently.
+OpenGist is a collaborative platform for sharing and discovering code snippets, scripts, and notes.
+Users can easily create, fork, and contribute to gists, enabling seamless collaboration and code reuse.
+Ideal for developers, educators, and learners to share knowledge efficiently.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)